How to install SQL Server database for SonarQube

 Create New Login

-Now go to Start Menu and open Microsoft SQL Server Management Studio.
+For creating a new login, we will go to Start Menu and open Microsoft SQL Server Management Studio.

 Select the Server Name.
 Select default windows authentication.